geodask/svelte-reactive-table/sites/docs/src/routes/docs/reactivity/+page.md

 - `rows`: Rows after applying active features (pagination, sorting, etc.)
 - `columns`: Array of currently visible columns

 When these properties change, your UI updates automatically.
+It's like having a personal assistant that keeps everything organized for you!

-## Modifying Data
+## All the Ways You Can Update Data

-You can directly modify the table's data in any way:
+You have complete freedom in how you modify your table's data.
+Here are some common patterns:

 ```svelte
 <script>